ssrogata/Prediction-Models-for-Cardiac-Arrest-in-the-United-States-of-America/README.md

 The demo dataset was designed to mimic the preprocessed data used in the actual analysis, representing the data after scaling and other preprocessing steps were completed but before model training.

+First, you need to specify your home directory in the program named "./R_master_program.r".
 Then, run the following script in R to execute the main programs for developing and testing the prediction models described in the paper:

 ```r
 #------　Merge demo datasets for the training datasets